linhkhanh/Project-1/README.md

   2. Ajax call to fetch data from open source API
   3. Javascript for the logic of matching images, calculate score of players, timer of each level
   4. LocalStorage to save the situation of levels, scores and names of players
-  5. Flexbox to make the game responsive
+  5. Jquery UI to create effects when players choose correct images, increase score
   6. HTML and CSS

 ## Difficulties